tchize/tchize.github.io/_pages/stomp-dos.md

 In this interceptor track session ID's and CONNECT/DISCONNECT to ignore additional CONNECT and not pass them to the StompBrokerRelay.
 This should not be considered however as a permanent solution.

-A sample code is provided in git at XXXXXX
+A sample code is provided in git at https://github.com/tchize/CVE-2022-22971  (branch workaround)